learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tCaffeine will have no real effect on exam scores "
     correct: true
-- !Structured
-  question: "7.\tWhich of the following best differentiates hypotheses and theories, according to the text?"
+- question: "7.\tWhich of the following best differentiates hypotheses and theories, according to the text?"
   answers:
   - answer: "a.\tHypotheses are predictions, whereas theories are explanations"
     correct: true